chialab/docker-php/README.md

 An automated build is set up, so they should be always up-to-date with the Dockerfiles in the [GitHub repository](https://github.com/chialab/docker-php).
 Also, every time an official PHP image is updated, a rebuild is triggered, so that you will always find the latest security patches installed in these images.

-For development environments, you might want to choose an [image with XDebug installed](https://hub.docker.com/r/chialab/php-dev/), or [one with XHProf](https://hub.docker.com/r/chialab/php-xhprof/), instead.
+For development environments, you might want to choose an [image with XDebug installed](https://hub.docker.com/r/chialab/php-dev/), or [one with XHProf](https://hub.docker.com/r/chialab/php-xhprof/), or another [with PCOV installed](https://hub.docker.com/r/chialab/php-pcov/), instead.

 ## Available tags
 - `latest`